hirakban/OffsetTreeMaker/README.md

 List of all files in this folder along with the purpose of each.
 File/Folder | Purpose
 ---------|------------
-bin| Contains histomaker.cc and it's build file
+bin| Contains histomaker.cc and its build file
 Adding other files| Under development